 source: Diversity Recruiting: A Guide to Best Practice Language Usage

-The 7 gender analysis writing tools below can help you remove gender-coded words and create inclusive content to attract more women.
+The 7 gender analysis writing tools below can help you remove gender-coded words.
+They can also help you create inclusive content to attract more women.
 Starting with your job postings.

 1. Ongig Text Analyzer